 In 2008, the Tibetan Nyingma Meditation Center, a religious center founded by exiled Tibetan lama Tarthang Tulku, acquired a 26,000 sq. ft. building in downtown Berkeley, California, a century-old landmark.
 In 2009, the new building, renamed Mangalam Centers, officially opened its doors and became the home of the Mangalam Research Center for Buddhist Languages.
 A symposium, Reinventing the Wheel, was held in November with prominent scholars from three continents gathering to offer support for MRC.

 Mangalam Research Center offered its first educational programs in the summer of 2010, when it hosted a three-week long graduate seminar led by six prominent academics.
-Since then, it has continued to offer educational programs at various levels, with a special focus on the study of classical Sanskrit and classical Tibetan languages.
+Since then, it has continued to offer educational programs and language training at various levels, with a special focus on the study of classical Sanskrit and classical Tibetan languages.

-All courses are taught at Mangalam Research Center’s permanent home in a beautiful, land-marked building in the heart of downtown Berkeley, California, one block from the Bay Area Rapid Transit system (BART), providing direct access to San Francisco.
-Located just a few minutes walk from the University of California, Berkeley, MRC enjoys a close working relationship with the University and with the Ho Center for Buddhist Studies at Stanford University, an hour’s drive to the south.
+All in-person courses are taught at Mangalam Research Center’s permanent home in a beautiful, land-marked building in the heart of downtown Berkeley, California, one block from the Bay Area Rapid Transit system (BART), providing direct access to San Francisco.
+Located just a few minutes’ walk from the University of California, Berkeley, MRC enjoys a close working relationship with the University and with the Ho Center for Buddhist Studies at Stanford University, an hour’s drive to the south.